Personality disorder: Before the 20th century

+In the Arabic world, thinkers like Avicenna (Ibn Sina) incorporated Galenic ideas into their medical writings, further developing the concept of temperament.
+Avicenna expanded on the four humors proposed by Hippocrates and Galen, suggesting that certain personality traits—such as choleric (angry), melancholic (sad), sanguine (optimistic), and phlegmatic (calm)—were reflective of imbalances in bodily fluids.
+These early understandings of personality types laid the groundwork for later, more refined concepts of character in Western psychiatry.

+The Celtic tradition also featured an early form of personality categorization, though more aligned with social roles and behaviors within their tribes.
+The Celts saw human nature as a reflection of natural forces, and individuals who exhibited extreme or deviant behaviors were often seen as outside the norms of their community, potentially deserving of spiritual or ritual intervention.
+This is similar to how the concept of personality disorders began to be tied to moral and social deviations rather than purely medical ones.

 Such views lasted into the eighteenth century, when experiments began to question the supposed biologically based humours and 'temperaments'.
 Psychological concepts of character and 'self' became widespread.
 In the nineteenth century, 'personality' referred to a person's conscious awareness of their behavior, a disorder of which could be linked to altered states such as dissociation.
 This sense of the term has been compared to the use of the term 'multiple personality disorder' in the first versions of the DSM.